Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Discussion

-The compact nanodosimeter prototype signal yield depends strongly on the applied cathode voltage, i.e., it increases with the cathode voltage to up to 52~\% for 1~mbar and 41~\% for 2~mbar propane gas pressure at a cathode voltage of 1000~V, respectively.
-It thus reaches values comparable to other nanodosimetric prototypes based on the same working principle, like the FIRE \citep{FIRE} or the FIRE-V2 \citep{kempf20252} detectors despite the comparatively small dielectric plate thickness of 3~mm for our detector.
-Even higher signal yields may be anticipated for cathode voltages exceeding -1000~V. Therefore, current efforts are focusing on achieving a stable detector operation at these higher voltages.
-Since the probability for zero ionizations produced in the SV was negligible for all detector configurations according to the Geant4-DNA simulations, it was justified to calculate the signal yield without a correction factor for zero ionizations.
+The compact nanodosimeter prototype signal yield depends strongly on the applied cathode potential, i.e., it increases with the cathode potential to up to 52~\% for 1~mbar and 41~\% for 2~mbar propane gas pressure at a cathode potential of $-1000$~V, respectively.
+The origin of the slight shift at 1~mbar at $-750$~V cathode potential, which has also been observed in the measured time-to-signal, remains unclear and warrants further investigation.
+Notably, a transition in the shape of the peak height spectra at 1~mbar is observed at the same cathode potential.
+The presented detector reaches signal yields comparable to other nanodosimetric prototypes based on the same working principle, like the FIRE \citep{FIRE} or the FIRE-V2 \citep{kempf20252} detectors, despite the comparatively small dielectric plate thickness of 3~mm for our detector.
+Even higher signal yields may be anticipated for cathode potentials exceeding $-1000$~V. Therefore, current efforts are aiming at achieving a stable detector operation at these higher cathode potentials.

-Besides the higher electric field magnitude itself, another contribution to the higher measured signal yields observed at increased cathode voltages is the greater number of ions collected from the SV.
-Due to the penetrating electric field predicted by Elmer, it can be assumed that ion impact ionizations also occur above the cell hole.
-The ions produced there may be collected in the cell hole and subsequently produce a measurable signal.
+While Garfield++ simulations indicate a slight increase in the number of ions collected from the SV with increasing cathode potential, this effect is too small to account for the pronounced rise in the measured signal yield.
+The stronger electric field inside and just above the cell hole at higher cathode potentials is most likely responsible for the observed increase in signal yield.
+However, the signal creation probability per collected ion did not exceed the low single–digit percent range.
+This could be increased, for instance, by applying higher cathode potentials, combined with increased dielectric plate thickness, selecting an alternative working gas, and reducing charging-up of the dielectric.

-Comparing the Garfield++-simulated number of collected ions with the experimentally measured signal yield suggests that, under the assumption that only ion-impact ionization of gas molecules is responsible for signal creation (see discussion below), the signal creation probability per collected ion did not exceed the low single–digit percent range.
-This could be increased, for instance, by applying higher cathode voltages, combined with increased dielectric plate thickness, or selecting an alternative working gas, and reducing upcharging of the dielectric.
+Since the signal yield is determined by the number of ions produced in the SV, it depends on radiation quality.
+However, the purpose of this work was to investigate the operating principle of compact nanodosimeters based on ion multiplication.
+Future work will aim at improving the sensitivity of novel compact nanodosimeters applied in radiation quality measurements.
+The signal amplitudes and shapes observed here are governed solely by the experimental settings, such as gas type and pressure, cathode potential, and cell hole geometry, rather than by the radiation quality.